imdrr30/SnapPaste/README.md

 - Your computer's local IP and portnumber which yu already entered while starting the server
 - (i.e)`192.168.1.100:1234`
 ### In browser
-- Choose `BROWSE` and the files you choose will be direclty sent to PC's Desktop Making it more accessible.
+- `BROWSE`, the files you choose will be direclty sent to PC's Desktop Making it more accessible.
-- In `PASTE HERE` paste the clipboard contents of your phone.
+- `PASTE HERE` paste the clipboard contents of your phone.
 It will be immediately copied to PC's clipboard.
-- In `CLIPBOARD BOX`.
+- `CLIPBOARD BOX`.
 It actively displays the current content of PC's clipboard.
 Just Tap on that to copy it to the Phone's clipboard
-- Choose `CAPTURE`, It uses phone's camera to capture image and sent it directly to Desktop's Clipboard.
+- `CAPTURE`, It uses phone's camera to capture image and sent it directly to Desktop's Clipboard.
 Where you can paste that into any application.
 This is useful for the Documentation.
 ![clipsent](https://github.com/revanrohith/SnapPaste/raw/master/uploads/Clipsent.jpg)
 ![clipcopied](https://github.com/revanrohith/SnapPaste/raw/master/uploads/clipreceived.jpg)
 ### Transfer Speed
-- Transfer Speed is directly propostional to the distance between the modem and the devices(Connectivity Strength).
+- Transfer Speed is directly proportional to the distance between the modem and the devices(Connectivity Strength).